VijeshPethuram/YonduThePrincipledThief/README.md

 * The first line contains 2 integers, they are Mr. Yondu’s key value and the Lock's key value.

 + The second line contains N indicating the number of other keys Mr. Yondu has.

+Note:
+Though this program is written in C language, it is complied using C++ compiler.
+So you don't need to worry about the file extension.